seanisom/flightsimlib/README.md

 ## Features
-This library currently provides a thin (mostly) cross-platform abstraction for BGL File Decompression.
+This library currently provides a thin cross-platform abstraction for BGL File Decompression.
 This allows one to read raw compressed data from a ESP-based (FSX, ESP, P3D) resample-compressed BGL file.

 More features are coming, starting with BGL-file functions and structures.